 The UCSD Department of Pathology is home to a number of diverse and exciting educational programs that serve the Health Sciences.

 Undergraduate Medical Education

 Pathology faculty are prominent contributors to the UCSD School of Medicine Integrated Science Curriculum.
-A new pre-clerkship curriculum was inaugurated for the School of Medicine class that matriculated in the Fall of 2010.
-Pathology faculty lecture in the blocks of the curriculum and also serve as facilitators of problem-based learning sessions throughout the year.
+This new pre-clerkship curriculum was inaugurated for the School of Medicine class that matriculated in the Fall of 2010.
+Pathology faculty teach in the blocks of the curriculum and also serve as facilitators of problem-based learning sessions.
 Select Pathology faculty also serve as thread directors (pathology and histology) and as block leaders (microbiology and immunology) for the curriculum.

-Pathology faculty participate in the following Pathology pre-clerkship elective courses for first and second-year medical students: Pre-Clerkship Experience in Laboratory Medicine (PATH 216); Mouse Models of Human Disease (PATH 223); and Practical Histopathology in Mouse Models of Human Disease - Guides to Phenotyping the Genetically Altered Mouse (PATH 234).
-For third-year medical students, two-week intensive experiences ("Selectives") are available in Surgical Pathology (UCSD Medical Center), Anatomic Pathology (Veterans Affairs San Diego Healthcare System), and Neuropathology (UCSD Medical Center).
-For fourth-year medical students, a rich array of Pathology clinical clerkships is available in Autopsy Pathology, Cytopathology, Forensic Pathology, Laboratory Medicine, Ophthalmic Pathology, Pediatric Pathology, and Surgical Pathology.
+Pathology faculty participate in the following Pathology pre-clerkship elective courses for first and second-year medical students: Pre-Clerkship Experience in Laboratory Medicine (PATH 216) and Practical Histopathology in Mouse Models of Human Disease - Guides to Phenotyping the Genetically Altered Mouse (PATH 234).
+For third-year medical students, two-week intensive experiences ("Selectives") are available in Surgical Pathology (UCSD Medical Center) (PATH 410), Anatomic Pathology (Veterans Affairs San Diego Healthcare System) (PATH 411), and Ophthalmic Pathology (PATH 412).
+For fourth-year medical students, a rich array of Pathology clinical clerkships (four-weeks each) is available in Autopsy Pathology, Cytopathology, Forensic Pathology, Laboratory Medicine, Ophthalmic Pathology, Pediatric Pathology, and Surgical Pathology.

 Pathology faculty are highly engaged in graduate-student education.
-Molecular Pathology is a formal track in the Biomedical Sciences Graduate Program, which is one of the two major Ph.D. degree-granting programs that serve UCSD Health Sciences The Department of Pathology offers several elective courses for graduate students: Mechanisms of Neurologic Disease (PATH 220), Molecular Pathology of Cancer (PATH 221), Microbial Pathogenesis (PATH 222), Seminars in Pathology (PATH 225), Directed Reading (PATH 296), and Independent Study (PATH 299).
+Molecular Pathology is a formal track in the Biomedical Sciences Graduate Program, which is one of the two major Ph.D. degree-granting programs that serve UCSD Health Sciences The Department of Pathology offers the following elective courses for graduate students through this track: Molecular Pathology of Cancer (PATH 221) and Seminars in Pathology (PATH 225), and Human Genetics and Genomics: the Underpinnings of Disease (BIOM 252).

-Pathology faculty teach in the UCSD Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS): Human Disease (SPPS 215), Laboratory Medicine (SPPS 216), Histology (SPPS 240), and Microbiology (SPPS 246A, 246B).
-This school, which opened in 2002, has rapidly risen in stature to become one of the top pharmacy schools in the nation, and pharmacy students participate in some of the medical school courses.
+Pathology faculty direct the following UCSD Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS) courses: Human Disease (SPPS 215), Laboratory Medicine (SPPS 216), and Histology (SPPS 240).
+This school, which opened in 2002, has rapidly risen in stature to become one of the top pharmacy schools in the nation, and pharmacy students also participate in a majority of the second-yearmedical school courses.